 Common Unity / Rozana Montiel | Estudio de Arquitectura

 The rehabilitation project for the public space for the San Pablo Xalpa Housing Unit aimed to transform a "sectored housing unit" into a "Common-Unity".
 Previously, the unit was divided by walls, fences, and barriers that the inhabitants had built themselves, appropriating the public space.
 With an inclusive strategy, people came together to contribute to the redesign of their unit and remove the fences, an idea that was initially not an option for the inhabitants.
 Designing with the community, the project puts in place modules equipped for different activities and a multipurpose room, usually occupied as a library.

 9- Form Supports Function

-The input from the community and potential partners, the understanding of how other spaces function, the experimentation, and overcoming the obstacles and naysayers provides the concept for the space.
-Although the design is important, these other elements tell you what "form" you need to accomplish the future vision for the space.
+The input from the community and potential partners, the understanding of how other spaces function, the experimentation, and overcoming the obstacles and naysayers provides the concept for space.
+Although the design is important, these other elements tell you what "form" you need to accomplish the future vision for space.

 Red Ribbon Park / Turenscape

 A 500 meters Red Ribbon, runs through this Qinhuangdao park, integrating the functions of lighting, seating, environmental interpretation, and orientation.
 In contrast with the background of natural terrain and vegetation, but with a minimal yet vivid design, the project had the challenge to preserve the natural habitats along the river while creating new opportunities for recreation and environmental education.
 The project demonstrates how a minor design solution can achieve a dramatic improvement in the landscape.

 Once the basic infrastructure of the public spaces is set, the elements that will make it work like vendors, cafes, flowers, and seating are not expensive.
 Moreover, when people are involved in the process, the cost is viewed much more broadly and consequently as not significant when compared with the benefits.